A Piece of Wood

-There is a block of wood at the end of my bed; four inches square, an inch thick, wrapped in car inner tube, drilled and threaded with a loop of faded four-millimeter cord.
-This piece of wood keeps my bed up, a long steel screw drilled through its centre, into the bed’s cheap white laminated MDF end board, and through into the central beam that holds its rib like slats in check.
+There is a block of wood at the end of my bed; four inches square, an inch thick, wrapped in a car inner tube, drilled and threaded with a loop of faded four-millimetre cord.
+This piece of wood keeps my bed up, a long steel screw drilled through its centre, into the bed’s cheap white laminated MDF end board, and through into the central beam that holds its rib-like slats in check.
 This piece of wood at the end of my bed is magic.
 Without it, my bed would collapse.
 Without this piece of wood, everything would fall apart.
 I love this piece of wood because it fell from the sky and landed at my feet.
 I love it because it gives me hope.
 It holds back disaster.

-I would like you to imagine that my bed collapsed through frantic love making, rolling and crashing with wild abandon on a budget mattress laid over undermanned slats, some Swedish accountant removing two too many to hit the right margin.
+I would like you to imagine that my bed collapsed through frantic lovemaking, rolling and crashing with wild abandon on a budget mattress laid over undermanned slats, some Swedish accountant removing two too many to hit the right margin.
 But it didn’t.
 Most nights I sleep alone; my bed unmade, a bed no self-respecting woman would venture near – corners untucked, pillow slips missing, poppers undone.
 It is not what a bed should be.
-It’s a bivy most night unless my woman calls, then out comes the best silver - corners tucked (all four - hers and mine), pillow slips found, and poppers done up.
-Most of the time my bed is a just somewhere to sleep, not to belong, a doorway, a ledge, a patch of rough ground where the stones are small enough not to bite through your mat.
-It is a teenagers bed for a grown up; one that is crawled into when you know you should have gone to bed an hour earlier, not run to with excitement long before its time to sleep.
+It’s a bivy most night unless my woman calls, then out comes the best silver - corners tucked (all four - hers and mine), pillow slips found, and poppers did up.
+Most of the time my bed is just somewhere to sleep, not to belong, a doorway, a ledge, a patch of rough ground where the stones are small enough not to bite through your mat.
+It is a teenagers bed for a grown-up; one that is crawled into when you know you should have gone to bed an hour earlier, not run to with excitement long before its time to sleep.
 In this bed there is no fun to be had, nor is it a place to linger.
 It is a place for killing the day.

-It might be funny to lead you to believe that my raucous love making pushed the bed beyond its safe working load, only to admit it was the jumping of my children that caused its demise.
+It might be fun to lead you to believe that my raucous lovemaking pushed the bed beyond its safe working load, only to admit it was the jumping of my children that caused its demise.
 That would be funny in a BBC sitcom sort of way, a bit of canned laughter to trick your mind into thinking that you’re laughing as well, but although young, they are old enough to recognise that cheap modern beds from IKEA are not for jumping on.
-Old metal beds are best for this, beds that build an empire, that saved thousands in the Blitz, as roofs came down; metal frames, metal springs, a net of metal intricately twisted into shape by massive metal machines long since dead or shipped off to China, beneath which you would lie and marvel as a child.
+Old metal beds are best for this, beds that build an empire, that saved thousands in the Blitz, as roofs came down; metal frames, metal springs, a net of metal intricately twisted into shape by massive metal machines long since dead or shipped off to China, beneath which you would lie and marvel like a child.
 I loved sleeping in my bed.
 It was exciting.
 Perhaps I’m not too old to do it again, although back then, houses seemed much less full, and beds were not places for wheeled storage boxes and ‘stuff’.
-Back then ‘under the bed’ was a magical place, a cut price Narnia for poor kids, where you could shuffle under and fall asleep (and bang your head when you woke in the night).
+Back then ‘under the bed’ was a magical place, a cut-price Narnia for poor kids, where you could shuffle under and fall asleep (and bang your head when you woke in the night).
 How many great minds found their calling looking up at the twist of the springs, questioning how each length of steel was bent and formed into the other like that, the ends sharp against their fingers and palms as they tried to grasp it all.

 Under a bed you’re safe.
 Under a bed, you’re hidden.
 Sometimes I’d like to crawl under my bed, but I never would - as I know I’d only have to crawl back out - plus there’s no room for me now.